Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released .md

 - Rudolph, the Red-Nosed Reindeer will sound much better with the compressor and glitch effects and the improved backend.

-- Your Jingles and Bells can be sorted and found easier with the new library features: Cut, Copy and Paste in tracklists, tracks can be moved with ALT+Up/Down/PgUp/PgDn, the searchengine received new BPM fiters, an 'OR'-operator, new import possibilities, custom track colors for missin or played tracks ...
+- Your Jingles and Bells can be sorted and found easier with the new library features: Cut, Copy and Paste in tracklists, tracks can be moved with ALT+Up/Down/PgUp/PgDn, the searchengine received new BPM filters, an 'OR'-operator, new import possibilities, custom track colors for missing or played tracks ...

 - Santa Tell Me’ what's new in preferences: some improved layout, the fetching of the soundcard's sample rate is fixed, a new setting for 'first hotcue', multiple options can be selected in the MIDI input editor...